 - Using your teaspoon, place ground coffee into the warm basket, and using your coffee tamper, press down to flatten the coffee.
 If using a dark roast, aim for 20g of coffee to go into the basket.
 If using a lighter roast, aim for 21g of coffee to go into the basket.

-- Before locking your portafilter into the machine, run hot water through the grouphead for at least a few seconds.
-This will ensure there isn’t any residual coffee or unwanted material during the extraction process.
+- Always run hot water before locking your portafilter into the machine for at least a few seconds to eliminate any leftover coffee or undesirable material during the extraction process.

 - Lock the portafilter into the grouphead of your machine and extract 45g-46g of liquid espresso using the corresponding button.
 The process should take between 26-31 seconds.
 If using a dark roast, aim to extract 45g of liquid (espresso).
 If using a lighter roast, aim to extract 46g of liquid.